slaveOftime/Fun.Blazor/Docs/12 Style/README.md

 </article>
 ```

-> Note: Keep in mind that these styles are loaded in style tags along their declaring elements, so if you have styles already loaded you could have rules clashing and overriding depending on the [rule's specificity].
+> Note: Keep in mind that these styles are loaded in style tags along their declaring elements, so if you have styles already loaded you could have rules clashing and overriding depending on the [rule's specificity]

 ## Sharing Inline Styles Globally